Ryu204/stay3/readme.md

 * Entity signals emitted from ecs registry do not have associations with scene tree anymore (`tree_context::get_node` will not work)
 * Never attach components to entity that is signaled to be destroyed
 * Never add or destroy component in signal handler of that component.
+* Components destruction order of a destroyed entity is not deterministic so you shouldn't perform arbitrary registry manipulation in the handler.

 11. Please don't destroy entity via `ecs_registry::destroy`, use `entities_holder::destroy` instead.
 The former does not allow disconnecting entity from its node.